NUX – New User Activation Dashboard

 • Only 22.5% start Health Insurance after setup

-• 35.6% started quotes Workers’ Comp
+35.6% started quotes Workers’ Comp and never finish

 Hypothesis & Approach

-Hypothesis: If we surface a persistent, focused activation experience post-payroll setup, we’ll drive higher adoption of the Big 5 products.
+If we surface a persistent, focused activation experience post-payroll setup, we’ll drive higher adoption of the Big 5 products.

 Approach